maaneesh/Project-3/README.md

 - @types/react
 - vite

-# Getting Started

 # Unsolved Problems

-Unable to load
+Currently unable to interact with the server from the front-end

 # Future Enhancements

-Update it so an admin to to manage multiple users reservation
+- Update it so an admin to to manage multiple users reservation
+- Update it to directly add to users Calendar